proofzero/rollupid/www/content/en/docs/basics/how-it-works.md

 The Kubelt Core extends the standard wallet APIs with multi-signer, content, and networking capabilities.
 These capabilities can be configured and organized in a way to build decentralized applications.
 Kubelt provides several libraries, tools and applications to work with and manage cores.

-In essence, Kubelt Cores turns every user is a stand-alone, local-first, edge application that can be composed in a peer-to-peer configuration, unlocking endless possibilities.
+In essence, Kubelt Cores turn every user into a stand-alone, local-first, edge application that can be composed in a peer-to-peer configuration, unlocking endless possibilities.

 ### Collaboration